 Slow Cooker Chicken Bone Broth Recipe will help you make the most nutritious soups for your family and friends.
-It’s so simple and inexpensive to make it, you will no longer buy those boxes of broth.
+It’s simple to make and much better for you than the store-bought cartons.

 “Soup is a lot like a family.
 Each ingredient enhances the others; each batch has its own characteristics; and it needs time to simmer to reach full flavor.” – Marge Kennedy